go-rel/doc/docs/crud.md

 ## Read

 REL provides a powerful API for querying record from database.
-To query a record, simply use the Find method, it's accept the returned result as the first argument, and the conditions for the rest arguments.
+To query a record, simply use the Find method, it accepts the returned result as the first argument, and the conditions for the rest arguments.

 *Retrieve a book with id 1:*